Mid-Pripyat

 Grassland ecosystems are threatened by overgrowing with scrubs due to abandonment of haying and grazing, conversion of floodplains to cropland, cereal cultivation, overgrazing by livestock, as well as spring and autumn burning.
 Damage to forest habitats and species is caused by clear-cutting, sanitary logging, deadwood removal and forest plantation, while wetland ecosystems suffer from riverbed straightening, dredging and damming.
 In addition, spring hunting is detrimental to waterfowl and wading birds.

 The existing protection regime is not sufficient to preserve species and biotopes.
-A detailed inventory of rare species’ habitats and handing them over under the land-users’ protection are necessary, as well as consistent monitoring of natural values.
+Among the recommended protection measures are:

 The project “Polesia – Wilderness Without Borders” is part of the Endangered Landscapes & Seascapes Programme and is funded by Arcadia.
 The project is coordinated by Frankfurt Zoological Society (FZS).